jalimena/LLPFCCTutorial/README.md

 ## Questions for going deeper

 1. Why does this analysis apply the selections that it does?
+2. How do the distributions of variables change as different selections are applied?
+Why?
-2. If you were to add additional variables for study in the long-lived HNL analysis, which would you try and how would you add them?
+3. If you were to add additional variables for study in the long-lived HNL analysis, which would you try and how would you add them?
-3. How do you find what variables are available in FCCAnalyses::MCParticle?
+4. How do you find what variables are available in FCCAnalyses::MCParticle?
 And in ReconstructedParticle?
-4. How do you access a variable pertaining to a specific gen electron in the event?
+5. How do you access a variable pertaining to a specific gen electron in the event?
-5. How do you normalize the plots to 1?
+6. How do you normalize the plots to 1?
 How do normalize the plots to the expected number of events at a given integrated luminosity?
 Where are the cross sections defined in this framework?

 ## Additional resources